fables-tales/rubysoexperiment/README.md

 ```

 `#[no_mangle]` means that the name is preserved for calling in c (or really any
-language that can link to a static library), `extern` means that it'll be
+language that can load functions from a native library), `extern` means that
-exported for use from whatever we compile.
+it'll be exported for use from whatever we compile.

 Now we'll need to modify our `Cargo.toml` to allow us to build a static library,
-that we can compile in to our ruby extension eventually:
+that we can compile in to our Ruby extension eventually:

 ```
 [package]